CELIA Header Name

-CELIA is fast becoming a major force for continuing the development of a highly engaged, inspired, and enthusiastic community of scholars and creatives on the Wright State campus.
-CELIA does this through the new CELIA Fellows Program, where arts, humanities, and social science faculty from the College of Liberal Arts are given the opportunity to develop innovative projects in a multidisciplinary think-tank atmosphere.
-The mission of each semester’s team of Fellows is to collaborate as a whole or in small groups to produce tangible creative outcomes, such as original compositions, performances, presentations, courses, and/or scholarly writings.
-The focus of each semester will be to provide scholarship and/or solutions for any of a myriad of topical issues.
-Outcomes will be developed by team members in consultation with the CELIA director and other faculty mentors (many of them faculty emeriti), who will act as moderators of weekly brainstorming and project development sessions.
+CELIA is a major force for continuing the development of a highly engaged, inspired, and enthusiastic community of scholars and creatives on the Wright State campus.
+Through the CELIA Fellows Program, arts, humanities, and social science faculty from the College of Liberal Arts develop innovative projects in a multidisciplinary think-tank atmosphere.
+The mission of each semester’s team of Fellows is to collaborate as a whole or in small groups to produce original compositions, performances, presentations, courses, and/or scholarly writings focused on fresh approaches and/or solutions for any of a myriad of topical issues.
+Outcomes are developed by team members in consultation with the CELIA director and other faculty mentors (many of them faculty emeriti), who will act as moderators of weekly brainstorming and project development sessions.

-Fellows will be encouraged to share ideas with colleagues, and to engender the idea of community and conversation campus-wide among faculty and students.
+Fellows are encouraged to share ideas with colleagues, and to engender the idea of community and conversation campus-wide among faculty and students.

 Tangible creative outcomes are required at the end of each semester, and are presented in print, performance or exhibit, and/or at the annual CELIA conference.